 Sound like a lot?
 It is!
 And that's a good thing.

 HubSpot has an extensive number of tools and the capability to make a difference in every part of the buyer’s journey.
-The tools are divided up into “Hubs”—you can purchase them separately, but when they’re combined, they work together to give you a full suite of tools across your marketing, sales, and support teams.
+They spread their features across 5 “hubs” within the platform, where each hub provides a curated set of tools for each purpose.
+The hubs all work seamlessly together to give you a full suite of tools across your marketing, sales, operations, content, and support teams.

-HubSpot Marketing Hub: All the tools you need to run a marketing campaign that attracts, engages, and delights both potential and current customers.
+All the tools you need to run a marketing campaign that attracts, engages, and delights both potential and current customers.
 It will help you create compelling content, get it in front of the right people, and convert visitors into leads and leads into customers.
+Plus, the analytics and reporting capabilities make it easier than ever for marketers to demonstrate the ROI for their efforts.

 What's included in the HubSpot Marketing Hub?